 The brain is the most undiscovered organ in the body and I have always been driven to figure out things that I don't quite understand.
-Neuroscience has fascinated me since beginning my studies with pain pathways for my PhD.
+Neuroscience has fascinated me since beginning my studies with describing pain pathways for my PhD.
 I then focused on the genetic condition myotonic dystrophy and the neurological impact of this disorder, which stimulated my interest in genetics and neurobiology of MS.

 What would be the ultimate goal for your research?

 Working with people with MS is very rewarding.
 Not only do I have a chance to meet a lot of young people and accompany them through their chronic disease but they also inspire and encourage me.
-My vision is to prevent the disease occurring in the first place or at least allow anyone that is diagnosed with it today to live a normal fulfilled life.
+My vision is to prevent the disease occurring in the first place or at least allow anyone that is diagnosed with it today to live a normal, fulfilled life.